Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_log.rst

 When the PyROS
 :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method
-is invoked on a robust optimization problem, your console output will, by default, look like this:
+is called to solve a robust optimzation problem, your console output will, by default, look like this: